InsNet: An Efficient, Flexible, and Performant Insertion-based Text Generation Model: The Model

-Consider a case where the partial context (to be completed by further insertions) is \emph{``I have pen .''} To make this a grammatical sentence, one minimal way is to insert \emph{a} in between \emph{have} and \emph{pen}.
-The directed distance vector for token \emph{``a''} is illustrated in Figure~\ref{fig:single_step_insertion}.
-This relative position annotation clearly defines where the insertion happens by only describing the spatial relationship between each pair of tokens.
-If we pack all the relative position vectors together, we will get a matrix that reflects the relative spatial relation along the trajectory of insertions, with each row corresponds to an insertion step.
-We name it as the \emph{offset} matrix.
-For example, for the sequence \emph{``I have a pen.''} in the insertion-based generation order of ``\textlangle BOS\textrangle '' `` \textlangle EOS\textrangle'' $\rightarrow$ \emph{``have'' $\rightarrow$ ``pen'' $\rightarrow$ ``I'' $\rightarrow$ ``.'' $\rightarrow$ ``a''}, the complete offset matrix is shown in Figure~\ref{fig:offset_matrix_a}.\footnote{Given the partial generation \emph{``I have pen.''}, representations for the generated tokens will \emph{not} attend to token \emph{``a''}, we can simply mask out these slots in both the token and position attention masks, resulting in a lower-triangular offset matrix.} Figure~\ref{fig:offset_matrix_b} shows the offset matrix in an alternative view arranged in the original sequence order.
-We can see that the relative position encoding reflects the order of the original sequence with the masked positions \emph{i.e.} ``later inserted tokens'' correctly skipped.
+To illustrate our relative position encoding, considering the partial context (to be completed by further insertions) of \emph{``I have pen''} with an insertion order of \emph{``have pen I''}.
+To insert an \emph{``a''} in between \emph{``have''} and \emph{``pen''}, the distance vector for token \emph{``a''} against the rest of the context inserted so far should be [(``have'', -1), (``pen'', +1), (``I'', -2)], simplified as [-1, +1, -2].
+This relative position encoding clearly defines where the insertion happens by only describing the pairwise spatial relationship between the incoming token and the existing context tokens.
+We can pack the relative position vectors for each insertion step to get a matrix that reflects the relative spatial relation along the trajectory of insertions, with each row corresponding to an insertion step.
+We name it the \emph{offset} matrix.

-We disentangle the position information from the token embeddings as in XLNet \cite{yang2019xlnet}.
-Since the token-only information could be perfectly shared among different steps, constructing such insertion-based relative position lower-triangular matrix allows us to adopt the computation sharing trick in traditional decoder transformers to remarkably boost up the training.

-\tinysection{Offset Compression} We now show that given the insertion order of a sequence, described in the form of absolute position permutation indices (in the previous example, 0-6-2-4-1-3-5), the \emph{offset matrix} can be computed efficiently with a process called \emph{offset compression}.
-See Figure~\ref{fig:offset_compression}.
+As a concrete example, to generate the sentence \emph{``I have a pen.''} with an insertion order ``\textlangle BOS\textrangle ~\textlangle EOS\textrangle ~have pen I a .'', the complete offset matrix is shown in Figure~\ref{fig:offset_matrix_perm}.
+The effective elements of this matrix are all in the lower triangular region, making the application of the computation sharing trick for the decoder transformers trivial.
+This reduces the number of context (re-)encoding steps from $n$ in naive insertion-based models~\citep{stern2019insertion} to 1 during training.